jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/the_basics.md

 # Custom sentences and intents - the basics

+To use intent scripts you have to install the [intent script](https://www.home-assistant.io/integrations/intent_script) integration.

 Custom sentences and intents come in pairs, linked by an intent name.
 ```
 language: "en"